-Ranked the No. 1 dietary pattern of the year in 2019 by U.S. News & World Report, the Mediterranean diet is far from novel.
+Ranked the No. 1 dietary pattern of the year for the last five years by U.S. News & World Report, the Mediterranean diet is far from novel.
 The centuries-old way of eating is native to the countries surrounding the Mediterranean Sea; however, it's only become the subject of scientific nutrition deep-dives in the last 50 or so years.

 One key component of the Mediterranean diet is the emphasis on foods that may thwart inflammation and oxidative stress, which is at the root of many chronic diseases.
 These foods include omega-3-rich fish, fruits and vegetables, nuts and seeds, and healthy oils.
 The dietary pattern is particularly rich in monounsaturated fats, which can help decrease bad LDL cholesterol and raise good HDL cholesterol—a win-win for the cardiovascular system.
 Plus, the heightened emphasis on plant-based foods ensures a bounty of fiber and phytonutrients.